Juniper/terraform-provider-mist/docs/resources/org_setting.md

 Optional:

 - `custom_test_urls` (List of String)
-- `disabled` (Boolean) for some vlans where we don't want this to run
+- `disabled` (Boolean) For some vlans where we don't want this to run
 - `vlan_ids` (List of String)